Introduction

 Holzer and Callahan note that government agencies that have been the recipients of exemplary awards use various state-of-the-art techniques to reward their staff.
 Monetary rewards are necessary, but they are not the only motivator among public officials of Singapore.
 The country has managed to integrate human resources to its policies, plans and processes (Holzer and Callahan 98).

-According to job characteristics theory, employers who recognise qualities, regard their staff in high esteem, create purpose of work, opportunities for consultations on matters that impacts on the working lives of staff, are most likely to attract and retain motivated staffs.
+According to job characteristics theory, employers who recognise qualities, regard their staff in high esteem, create purpose of work, opportunities for consultations on matters that impact on the working lives of staff, are most likely to attract and retain motivated staff.
 Singapore has improved work-management relations, communications, training to improve skills, and improved physical working environment.
 These factors serve to improve job performance and experience, and in return enhance employee motivation.

 Scholars have identified three levels of motivational bases in public service.
 The rational base motive focuses on processes such as policy formulation, commitment to programs and advocacy for special or private interests.

-The norm-based motive highlights issues regarding the desire to serve the citizens interest, loyalty to duty and government, and social equity.
+The norm-based motive highlights issues regarding the desire to serve the citizen’s interest, loyalty to duty and government, and social equity.
 The affective motive drives civil servants through a motivational base of commitment to program from genuine conviction about its social importance and patriotism of benevolence.

 According to Farazmand, there are five high-road and visionary motivational forces that government use to motivate its workers (Farazmand 70).
 Governments create and instil a real purpose of public service among strategic persons.
-Singapore employs this approach through hunting of the best qualified people.
+Singapore employs this approach through hunting of the best-qualified people.

 Farazmand identifies the third element as maintaining a sound compensation system.
 This is both equitable and efficient in order to prevent public service brain drain and attract the most competent talents to the public service.
 This is what has created better job satisfaction and experience among public servants of Singapore.
-Their compensation structures compare to those of their peers in private sectors.
+Their compensation structures compare to those of their peers in private sector.

 Finally, there is a deliberate move by the government to keep developing and promoting knowledge and skill base among its workers.
 This enables civil servants to keep up-to-date and equipped with the cutting-edge knowledge they need to manage and perform better in the information age.
 Government achieves skills and knowledge development through seminars, in-service training programmes, workshops and conferences.